IQSS/dataverse/doc/sphinx-guides/source/developers/big-data-support.rst

 Installation instructions can be found at https://github.com/sbgrid/data-capture-module .
 Note that a shared filesystem (posix or AWS S3) between Dataverse and your DCM is required.
 You cannot use a DCM with Swift at this point in time.

-Please note that S3 support for DCM is highly experimental.
-Files can be uploaded to S3 but they cannot be downloaded until https://github.com/IQSS/dataverse/issues/4949 is worked on.
-If you want to play around with S3 support for DCM, you must configure a JVM option called ``dataverse.files.dcm-s3-bucket-name`` which is a holding area for uploaded files that have not yet passed checksum validation.
-Search for that JVM option at https://github.com/IQSS/dataverse/issues/4703 for commands on setting that JVM option and related setup.
-Note that because that GitHub issue has so many comments you will need to click "Load more" where it says "hidden items".

-..
-FIXME: Document all of this properly.
 ..
 FIXME: Explain what ``dataverse.files.dcm-s3-bucket-name`` is for and what it has to do with ``dataverse.files.s3-bucket-name``.

 Once you have installed a DCM, you will need to configure two database settings on the Dataverse side.
 These settings are documented in the :doc:`/installation/config` section of the Installation Guide: